-There are more scholarship and grant opportunities that you’ll know what to do with — so apply to as many as you qualify for, and double check that you’ve met all the requirements for each one.
-A common misconception is that only incoming freshman receive aid — not true!
+There are more scholarship and grant opportunities that you’ll know what to do with — so apply to as many as you qualify for, and double-check that you’ve met all the requirements for each one.
+A common misconception is that only incoming freshman receives aid — not true!
 Each and every year you can fill out your FAFSA and capitalize on other aid opportunities.

 9. Cultivate Experiences

 They say that college is a time to make memories that will last forever, well whoever “they” are, they’re right.
 Colleges offer unique events, activities, social groups, and opportunities that are just ripe for the picking.
 On the entertainment side, universities can host things like concerts, festivals, campus-wide games, and movie marathons.
-Socially, campuses are a hot spot for activism, fundraisers, and awareness campaigns, and they are filled to the brim with all sorts of student organizations.
+Socially, campuses are a hot spot for activism, fundraisers, and awareness campaigns.
+They are filled to the brim with all sorts of student organizations.
 Whatever interests you, get out there and make some memories!

-College is also prime time to earn career-oriented experience.
+College is also the prime time to earn career-oriented experience.
 Few employers take into account high school activities or achievements, so it’s important to gather impressive resume items and connections.
-Potential employers like to see students who are involved both with their academics and their community.
+Potential employers like to see students involved both with their academics and their community.
 Leadership opportunities and volunteer work will earn you brownie points, not to mention you’ll be making positive impacts too.
 Part-time jobs and relevant internships are also highly recommended by counselors.
 A great place to get started is at career fairs.